Sociopaths Statistics

 Healthline

-Three clusters of personality disorders exist: clusters A, B, and C. Anti-social personality disorders (ASPD) are categorized into cluster B.
+Three clusters of personality disorders exist: clusters A, B, and C. Anti-social personality disorders (ASPD) are categorized under cluster B.

 6. Males are five (5) times more likely to be diagnosed as sociopaths